-Maavizhakku [Maav viLakku]; Maavu – Flour, ViLakku – oil lamp with a wick, which literally means an oil lamp made of flour in Tamil.
+MaaviLakku or Maavizhakku [Maav viLakku] or literally Maavu ViLakku where Maavu – Flour, ViLakku – oil lamp with a wick, which literally means an oil lamp made of flour in Tamil.

-It is a sweet dish prepared especially on a PurattAsi (Perataashi) Shani kizhamai i.e, a Saturday in the PurattAsi month of the Tamizh calendar, as an offering “Naivedhyam” [Nai vay dyum] to Lord Srinivasa, PurattAsi Shravanam being his birth star.
-Time and all else permitting, this ritual can be performed on all the four Saturdays of that month, if not, at least on two Saturdays either the 1st and 3rd or the 2nd and 4th.
-I was able to observe the ritual neither on the 1st, 2nd nor the 3rd Saturday and hence performed the ritual with two Maavilakku’s on the 4th or last Saturday as per elder’s suggestions.
+It is prepared particularly on PurattAsi (Perataashi) Shani kizhamai i.e, four Saturdays in the PurattAsi month of the Tamizh calendar, as an offering “Naivedhyam“to Lord Srinivasa, PurattAsi Shravanam being his birth star.
+Time and all else permitting, this ritual can be performed on all the four Saturdays of that month, if not, at least on two Saturdays either odd or even weeks like the 1st and 3rd or the 2nd and 4th.
+I was able to observe the ritual neither on the 1st, 2nd nor the 3rd Saturday and hence performed the ritual with two Maavilakku’s on the 4th or last Saturday as per household elder’s suggestions.

-Similar forms of this sweet aka “Tambittu” [ Thum bit too] are prepared in Karnataka among several other sects of brahmin communities too, may be on a different festive occasion like Mangala Gowri Vrata or Shivaratri.
+Similar forms of this sweet aka “Thambittu” [ Thum bit too] are prepared in Karnataka among several communities too, on other different festive occasion like Mangala Gowri Vrata or Shivaratri and as Pindi Deepam in Andhra during Karthika Pournami as well as during the welcoming of a new bride into her new home.

 - 1/2 cup Rice flour